 Sitting on the kitchen table, Preston tapped the headphones again.
 Nothing.
 Perhaps they weren’t working, he should run a test.
 He hadn’t heard anything for hours and it was very late.
 There was a sound of an engine outside.
-Scampering down the hall he climbed up onto the ledge and looked out.
+Scampering down the hall he climbed up onto the radiator and looked out.
 There was a huge black car by the gate.
 Someone in a dark suit got out and opened the door.
 Climbing down from the seat was..

 ‘Patrick?’
 Another door opened.
 And.. ’Abigail and Grigs?’
 What were they doing in a car!
 Pulling down hard on the handle he opened the door.
 A rush of cold air blew in.
 ‘Where on earth have you been!
 What on earth do you think you doing?
 You let someone see you!’
 He ran back and forth waving his paws in the air.